COS301-SE-2025/API-Threat-Assessment-Tool/Documentation/src/content/docs/reference/srs.md

 - View a visual dashboard of historical scans and trends to monitor system health over time

+- Label endpoints using tags such as ‘admin only’ or ‘public’ to improve API classification

+- Track endpoint metadata to assess security risk based on exposure and tags

 ### A Penetration Tester’s Characteristics
 A pentester actively simulates attacks against APIs to discover exploitable flaws.